 An API is a set of routines, protocols, and tools that allows applications to communicate with each other.
 Essentially, an API is a messenger that will deliver requests and responses from the provider you want to talk to.
 For example, you can request a list of zones from a specific camera from one of the MV Sense APIs, and the API will return this list to you.
 This greatly simplifies application development requiring information from external sources.

 I don’t see the option for “Sense” on my camera’s settings.
 How do I use MV Sense?

-Ensure the camera is a second-generation (MV*2) and on MV 3.22 firmware or later.
+Ensure the camera is a second-generation (MV*2) or later and on MV 3.22 firmware or later.